 Looking for resources in Wales?
 We've created a guide that links all our resources to relevant parts of the WJEC Religious Studies GCSE specification.

-Find a list of recommended texts on humanism to support and deepen your subject knowledge.
+A list of recommended texts on humanism to support and deepen your subject knowledge.
+Also includes our recommended books for children and young adults.

 Photos of famous contemporary and historical humanists with quotes.
 Great for starters as a stimulus for discussion.